ahlim0m/tylernakamura.github.io/_posts/2016-09-06-my-software-wishlist.markdown

 Below is a list of products I want, or changed/new features in existing products

+### Battle.net
+In game recording/streaming should also record voices in group party

 ### Lastpass
 - Have the ability to choose priority of auto fill when you have multiple accounts for a single URL (currently alphabetical or order added priority)